squeetus/SongLibrary/readme.txt

 	>songs seeded

 Endpoints:
-	/getAllSongs	returns a JSON object containing an array of songs from the database
+	GET 	/getAllSongs	returns a JSON object containing an array of songs from the database POST	/addSong 	expects a JSON object with song attributes

 Front end single page app implemented in Angular